 Ok, good pedigree, but are you gonna tell me ANYTHING about the plot?

-No plot spoilers here, sorry.
+No plot spoilers here, sorry (If you want SPOILERS, check out our Campaign Book Overview PDF for GM-only, detailed, spoilery summary of the campaign).
 Instead, what I can do is share a short overview of the setting that underpins it.
 Surely it holds clues to the plot…

 The year is 2217 and Humanity has reached the stars.
 Besides Earth, humans have settled six other worlds.
 We also have several space stations orbiting important stars around Sol (the formal name for our Sun).